motion/orbit/projects/blog/src/pages/update-one/index.md

 For the last two years we've been building something to help solve this.
 It fixes what browsers and cloud services fail at today: we don't have any control of our information.

-To do that, Orbit was built as a platform, not a service.
-We don't store data.
-Instead, much like a browser or operating system, Orbit just helps explore existing information.
-Where operating systems gave us a lot of control (with _files_) and browsers gave us great collaboration (with less control), Orbit splits the difference.
+To fix this, we're building Orbit as a platform, not a service.
+Instead of storing data, much like a browser or operating system, Orbit just explores existing information.
+Operating systems gave us a lot of control (with _files_) and browsers gave us great collaboration (albeit with less control).
+Orbit is creating a middle ground.
+We want to enable you to:

-It does this by running on your device, syncing centralized cloud services into a decentralized knowledge explorer.
-We want Orbit to allow you to:

 - Navigate disparate knowledge quickly and easily.
 - Search intuitively by person, topic, and time.